How Whole Grains May Help in Suppressing Lupus Symptoms

 The effect of this trauma on your cells causes chronic or long-term inflammation.
 It can cause swollen glands, sensitivity to sun rays, rashes, and painful joints.
 The signs and symptoms of lupus effect different people in different ways.

 Your diet is a prime contributor or remover of inflammation.
 The typical Western diet which is high in added sugar, refined carbohydrates and excess fat is linked to more inflammatory markers and consequently worse symptoms.
 A diet which includes anti-inflammatory foods like seafood, extra virgin olive oil, walnuts, flaxseeds, chia seeds, fruits, vegetables, and whole grains, or whole grain containing foods like Corn Thins slices promote reduced inflammation and may help to reduce the effects of lupus on your body.
-Fibre intake of between 25-38g each day for adults is recommended.
+Fiber intake of between 25-38g each day for adults is recommended.

-Having enough fibre to support a healthy gut microbiome is also important as it lowers the inflammation created after eating.
+Having enough fiber to support a healthy gut microbiome is also important as it lowers the inflammation created after eating.
 A healthy gut microbiome reduces the level of sugar and fat in your blood after a meal.
 This assists in management of lupus symptoms.
 In addition to this a healthy gut microbiome supports a healthy blood pressure and reduces the number of inflammatory markers in your body like C reactive protein which promote inflammation.

 Whole grains contain a range of antioxidants, vitamins and minerals which support the optimal functioning of your body and help reduce inflammation.
 This includes B vitamins which support optimal cholesterol levels, selenium which has antioxidant and anti-inflammatory effects and zinc which promotes optimal immune system function.
-By swapping a refined white cracker with a whole grain containing Corn Thins slice you are giving your body more than just fibre to help reduce inflammation.
+By swapping a refined white cracker with a whole grain containing Corn Thins slice you are giving your body more than just fiber to help reduce inflammation.

 Take home message: There are several factors which are linked to lupus including your genetics and the environment.
 It is important to seek the support of your GP and an Accredited Practising Dietitian for personalised dietary advice.
 Your diet is one factor which is under your control and may help to suppress the symptoms associated with lupus and may help you to gain a better quality of life.